mthaak/haskell-parser/README.md

 the syntax.
 All the possible tokens are defined in `Tokens.hs`.

 The algorithm for the lexer is somewhat home-grown.
 It scans the input for the longest string that matches a token.
 Once it finds that longest substring, it pops it off together with a token and the string location.
-After that it looks for the next token.
+After that, it looks for the next token.

 Scanning for the longest substring is not an uncommon idea.
 But the approach in which the strings are matched might be.
-For each token there is a state machine that keeps track of whether the scanned letters are allowed in the current position for the token.
+For each token, there is a state machine that keeps track of whether the scanned letters are allowed in the current position for the token.

 ### 3. Layout